wp-plugins/ad-injection/readme.txt

 * First public release

 == Upgrade Notice ==

+= 1.1.0.1 =
+* Template ads - you can now include ads anywhere in your theme template with some simple tags.
+UI usability improvements.

 = 0.9.7.11 =
 * Filter ads by post/page ID and other misc fixes.